Sewickley Public Library

-The Sewickley Public Library is the public library serving the Quaker Valley School District.
+The Sewickley Public Library is the public library serving the Quaker Valley School District and is the oldest library in Allegheny County.
 The library can be found in Sewickley, Pennsylvania, a borough that is located 12 mi west northwest of Pittsburgh along the Ohio River.
 A community and cultural resource since 1873, the Sewickley Public Library was established to provide free service to residents of the Quaker Valley School District, Allegheny County residents, and qualified non-residents.
 The Library offers a variety of materials and services.
-Owning over 90,000 titles – housing an ever-growing collection of fiction and non-fiction books, DVDs, music CDs, audio books, and magazines – the Library also has access to the materials of all other participating Allegheny County Library Association libraries.
+Owning over 90,000 titles – housing an ever-growing collection of fiction and non-fiction books, DVDs, music CDs, audio books, and magazines – the library also has access to the materials of all other participating Allegheny County Library Association libraries.